pyokosmeme/HyperMask/README.md

 ### Log Channel Text Commands

-In addition to the slash commands, the bot listens for specific commands in the designated log channel:

-- **`shutdown?`**
+- **`shutdown? {DEFAULT_NAME}`**
-  *Description:* When an admin types `shutdown?`, the bot will announce its shutdown in the log channel and then disconnect.
+  *Description:* When an admin types `shutdown?
+CONFIRM`, the bot will announce its shutdown in the log channel and then disconnect.
+This update ensures a confirmation step is required to prevent accidental shutdowns.

 - **`user data? [user_id]`**
-  *Description:* Retrieve detailed conversation data for a specified user (intended use is troubleshooting memory saving/retrieval).
+  *Description:* Retrieve detailed conversation data for a specified user (intended for troubleshooting memory saving/retrieval).
 Replace `[user_id]` with the actual user ID.
-If no data is found, the bot will inform you accordingly.
+If no data is found, the bot will indicate so.

 > **Note:** These text-based commands are intended for administrative purposes and are processed only in the log channel.

 ---